scalapb/zio-grpc/docs/generated-code.md

 The trait `MyService` is to be extended when implementing a server for this service.

 It is common that services need to extract information from the request context, for example the caller's identity.
 To accomplish that, there is another trait `ZMyService` which takes one type parameter `Context`.
 The `Context` type parameter represents any domain object that you would like your RPC methods to receive.
-Later on, we will see how to convert between a `RequestContext` which represents the underlying context of the requset with your domain model.
+Later on, we will see how to convert between a `RequestContext` which represents the underlying context of the request with your domain model.

 ```scala
 object MyServiceImpl extends MyService {